 Our dogs hold titles in a variety of different sports, including Therapy Dog, Dock Diving, Canine Good Citizen, Working Certificates, Certified Pointing Retriever, Junior Hunt and IABCA titles.
 When they are not competing, they enjoy swimming, hunting, hanging around the house, visiting nursing homes, and playing with our horse Cooper.
 Maggie Lou enjoys trying to teach Cooper how to “squeak” a tennis ball.

 In 2015 we implemented Puppy Culture.
 Although we were already following most of the Puppy Culture protocol, it gave us clear organization and a timeline.
 Puppy Culture lays the foundation for emotional stability and learning – giving the puppies the best start in life.

 Our puppies are born and raised in our house.
 From the time mom is ready to deliver, all the way through the crate and potty training phase, we can be found sleeping right next to mom and the puppies so we are readily available.
-Our 3 daughters primarily care for the puppies and since Puppy Culture requires daily interaction, they are each assigned the responsibility of caring for 2 or 3 puppies.
-This ensures each puppies receives daily interaction and training.
-During the puppies eight weeks, the new families are welcome to visit the puppies.
+Each litter is raised and cared for by one of our teenagers.
+The puppies receive individual and group attention, training, and socialization opportunities.

 We post weekly updates on our Facebook page during their 8 weeks with us and we are available for support, advice and updates after puppies are in their forever homes.